Skip to main content Skip to footer site map

 Not only can healthcare costs create financial anxiety among workers, but businesses lose money and productivity when employees are sick or managing a chronic health condition.

 • Group health insurance plans: Safeguard the health of your workers and their dependents by giving them much-needed access to more affordable healthcare.
-These plans also come with tax savings for your business and can serve as a powerful recruitment tool.
+These plans also come with tax savings for your business and can be a powerful recruitment tool.

-• Medical flexible spending account (FSA): Pretax contributions to an employer-owned account give employees funds to use for qualified healthcare-related costs.
+• Medical flexible spending account (FSA): Pretax contributions to an employer-owned account give employees funds for qualified healthcare-related costs.
 Employers and employees can contribute to this account and enjoy tax savings.

-• Health reimbursement arrangement (HRA): Fully owned and funded by the employer, this account also gives employees access to funds to use for qualified healthcare expenses.
+• Health reimbursement arrangement (HRA): Fully owned and funded by the employer, this account also gives employees access to funds for qualified healthcare expenses.
 This account also comes with tax savings benefits.

 • Health savings account (HSA): Like an FSA and HRA, HSAs give employees access to pretax funds that can be used for qualified medical expenses.
 Both employers and employees can contribute.
 The key difference between an HSA vs. HRAs and FSAs is that an HSA is an employee-owned investment account that accrues tax-free interest.